natej/panos-upgrade/docs/DOWNLOAD_ONLY_MODE.md

 **Q: Can I run download-only and normal upgrades at the same time?**
 A: No, they are mutually exclusive per device to prevent conflicts.

-**Q: What happens if hash is not in database?**
+**Q: What happens if I run queue-all again?**
-A: By default, it logs a warning and accepts the firewall's hash.
-Set `fail_on_missing_hash: true` to fail instead.
+A: Already-downloaded versions are automatically skipped.
+Only missing versions are downloaded.

 **Q: Do I need to download again for normal upgrade?**
 A: Future enhancement will detect pre-downloaded images.
 Currently, normal upgrade will re-download.